 Bladder infections may make you urinate more often or make it painful to pass urine.

-Lung infections which cause coughing and you may feel difficulty in breathing.
+Lung infections that cause coughing and you may feel difficulty in breathing.

 Sinus infections and a stuffy nose.